Preparing for a Vision Plan and Medical Insurance Billing Audit

 Filing the same claims multiple times by changing the National Provider Identifier (NPI) and Tax ID number for different providers just to get paid.

 Enter accurate patient demographics into the patient record.
-Charge entry is one of the most important steps in the medical billing cycle—it’s where you create the insurance claim.
+Charge entry is one of the most important steps in the medical billing cycle—where you create the insurance claim.

-Scrub your claims to confirm you assign correct medical billing codes and modifiers.
-Misusing medical billing modifiers can trigger an audit that can lead to hefty fines.
+Scrub your claims to confirm you assigned the correct medical billing codes and modifiers.
+Misusing medical billing modifiers can trigger an audit, leading to hefty fines.
 Medicare audit fines might be as high as $10,000 for each occurrence.
-This means every time you bill a modifier on a claim incorrectly, you may have to pay $10,000 for each occurrence.
+This means that every time you bill a modifier on a claim incorrectly, you may have to pay $10,000.
 That adds up quickly.

 Remain diligent with Local Coverage Determinations (LCD) and Medicare Administrative Contractors (MAC) in your area and sign up to receive payer listserv updates.